top of page

 Rules of Cricket and Game Day Support

-The CJCC is the governing body for all community junior cricket in Metropolitan Perth and Peel.
+The MJCC is the governing body for all community junior cricket in Metropolitan Perth and Peel.
 Providing cricket for all kids that focusses on fun, friendship and participation.

 Rules, roles and support